phoebeharmon/cafeteria/DEVELOPMENT.md

 **12/11/19**

 * Switch to using json for individual days instead of json for a whole week
+* Enhance GUI output
-* Implement ofxGUI for all input and output
+* Implement caching for all items and favorite items